max-kly/max-kly/README.md

 # Hi there, I am Max 👋
-## Junior Full-Stack JavaScript Engineer
+## Full-Stack Software Engineer in JavaScript

 - 👨‍💻 Work in IT industry since 2019
-- ⚡ Work with NodeJS, Express, ReactJS, PostgreSQL
+- ⚡ Work with NodeJS, Express, ReactJS, NextJS, TypeScript, PostgreSQL, MongoDB
 - 🥷 On my way to become an absolute full-stack JavaScript master
 - 😄 Always happy to learn new technologies and frameworks
 - 🎡 London, UK